markstory/sphinxcontrib-phpdomain/doc/reference.rst

            This is an instance method.

-.. rst:directive:: .. php:attr:: name
+.. rst:directive:: .. php:property:: name

-   Describe an property/attribute on a class.
+   Describe a property on a class.

 Cross Referencing
 =================